 What is an EMT?

 This is a short video produced by an ambulance agency in St. Louis, Missouri.
 We are citing the video as an information source about what it means to be an EMT.
-EMS University, LLC does not claim copyright or ownership of this video.
+EMS Universal Education, LLC does not claim copyright or ownership of this video.

 Career OutlookPlease take a look at the U.S. Bureau of Labor Statistics Report on the career outlook for EMTs and Paramedics.
 This information will give you good insight regarding the EMS field, including some of the advantages and disadvantages in becoming an EMT.

 Emergency Medical Technician (EMT) Course Textbook